takahiroaoki/fullstack-sample/README.md

 The all scss-files are bundled and compiled into frontend/build/static/pages/[page]/index.css.

-The directory of frontend/build/ is bind-mounted to the directory of resources/ in backend source.
+The directories under frontend/build/ are copied to the directory of resources/ in backend source.

 frontend/src/
 - common/